-- Does the proposed effort employ innovative concepts or methods? - How logical and feasible are the approaches? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - Does the applicant recognize significant potential problems and consider alternative strategies? - Is the proposed research aligned with the published priorities identified or incorporated by reference in Section I of this Announcement?
+- Does the proposed effort employ innovative scientific concepts or methods? - How logical and feasible are the approaches? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - How well does the applicant recognize significant potential problems and consider alternative strategies? - How effective will the strategies proposed by the applicant be for accelerating the innovation process, including addressing a well-defined gap that inhibits technology transfer? - How is the proposed research aligned with the published priorities identified or incorporated by reference in Section I of this Announcement? - How effectively will the proposed work incorporate appropriate input and/or feedback from industry?